_edited.png)

 -

-All boats are required to have a video device (iPad) to verify release of billfish.
-Each boat is responsible for it's own video equipment.
+All boats are required to have a video device (iPad preferred) to verify release of billfish.
+Each boat is responsible for its own video equipment.

 -